torenware/helm-wrapper/README.md

 * helm-wrapper a shell script that needs to be installed as "helm" to a directory higher up in PATH than the real binary ("REAL_HELM").
 * hwsettings.py a "dual use" file that has valid syntax for both bash *and* python.
-It needs to be edited to match the location of the various files, and to point to the domain of the Harbor repository. helm_wrapper.py, a python script that marshals the CLI command to convert from the common form of `helm install INSTALL_NAME REPO_NAME/CHART_NAME:TAG` to the OCI version of the call pointing to the Harbor install. install.sh a simple install script that reads the information in hwsettings.py and installs to the /usr/local/bin directory by default.
+It needs to be edited to match the location of the various files, and to point to the domain of the Harbor repository.
+* helm_wrapper.py, a python script that marshals the CLI command to convert from the common form of `helm install INSTALL_NAME REPO_NAME/CHART_NAME:TAG` to the OCI version of the call pointing to the Harbor install.
+* install.sh a simple install script that reads the information in hwsettings.py and installs to the /usr/local/bin directory by default.
 This directory needs to be higher in the path than wherever the helm binary is actually installed.
+* docker-compose-registry.yaml: this is a docker-compose file to run Docker Private Registry instead of using Harbor, if that's desired.
+* test.py: Python unit tests for the command parser.

 ## Settings